7irelo/loretta-spring-jpa-api/README.md

 # Loretta Bank Spring Boot API

-Welcome to the Loretta Bank Spring Boot API!
-This API serves as the backend for the Loretta Bank web application, providing endpoints for user authentication, account management, fund transfers, and transaction history management.
-This implementation uses Spring Boot, Spring Security, JWT, and PostgreSQL.
+Welcome to the Loretta Bank Spring Boot API, a robust and scalable backend service for the Loretta Bank web application.
+This API is built with Spring Boot and provides endpoints for user authentication, account management, fund transfers, and transaction history management.

 ## Table of Contents